Skip to main content

 ·Arising from the past event

-of resources in future
+·Probable outflow of resources in future

 ·Amount can be estimated reliably.

-Provision is created for
+Provision is created for two motives:

-reduce AssetsSecond to create a liability against losses
+One to reduce AssetsSecond to create a liability against losses

-Provision that is created for reduction in assets is
+Provision that is created for reduction in assets is of two types:

-1. Provision against receivables (also known
+1. Provision against receivables (also known as contra to receivables

-Provision for
+Provision for doubtful debts)

 2. Provision against the expiry of economic benefits of fixed assets